by Bill McBride on 4/25/2006 10:03:00 AM

-Existing-home rose in February following five months of decline, indicating a stabilization is taking place in the market, according to the National Association of Realtors®.Existing Home Sales are a trailing indicator.
-The sales are reported at close of escrow, so February sales reflect agreements reached in January.
-That is why weather in January is important.
+Sales of existing homes edged up in March following a strong rebound in February, according to the National Association of Realtors®.Existing Home Sales are a trailing indicator.
+The sales are reported at close of escrow, so March sales reflects agreements reached in January and February.

-Total existing-home sales – including single-family, townhomes, condominiums and co-ops – increased 5.2 percent to a seasonally adjusted annual rate1 of 6.91 million units in February from an upwardly revised pace of 6.57 million in January, but were 0.3 percent below a 6.93 million-unit level in February 2005.
+Total existing-home sales – including single-family, townhomes, condominiums and co-ops – rose 0.3 percent to a seasonally adjusted annual rate1 of 6.92 million units in March from a pace of 6.90 million in February, but were 0.7 percent below a 6.97 million-unit level in March 2005.

 Also note that mortgage applications fell about 10% in February and March (compared to January).
 This probably indicates that existing home sales will fall in the coming months on a seasonally adjusted (SA) basis.